The Pastels

 The Pastels are an indie rock group from Glasgow formed in 1981.
 They were a key act of the Scottish and British independent music scenes of the 1980s, and are specifically credited for the development of an independent and confident music scene in Glasgow.
-The group has had a number of members, but currently consists of Stephen McRobbie, Katrina Mitchell, Tom Crossley, John Hogarty, Alison Mitchell and Suse Bear.
+The group have had a number of members, but currently consists of Stephen McRobbie, Katrina Mitchell, Tom Crossley, John Hogarty, Alison Mitchell and Suse Bear.

 History

 Formation

 The group formed in 1981 amid the peak of the Postcard Records era of independent music in Glasgow.
 Brian Taylor, a friend at the time of Postcard's Alan Horne, recruited McRobbie, Hayward, and Simpson for his new band.
 The band first performed at Bearsden Burgh Hall, booked by McRobbie after he attended a Crass gig at the same venue.

 The band released their first single, "Songs for Children," on Whaam!
 Records in 1982, followed by their tape "Entertaining Edward" that same year on Action Tapes.